nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### BranchRoot

-We tell the server the username of the root of the branch we're in on the distributed network.
+We tell the server the username of the root of the branch we're in in the distributed network.

 ### Data Order